Apple VR headset: Everything you need to know about Apple Reality Pro

 Apple VR headset: Release date rumors

 According to the latest reports, Apple VR's headset is set to be released in the second half of 2023.
 The project has reportedly been delayed and is behind schedule.
-Ming-Chi Kuo predicts the headset will be unveiled either at an event in the Spring or at WWDC 2023.
+Ming-Chi Kuo predicts the headset will be unveiled either at an event in the Spring or at WWDC 2023, which is set for June 5, something his supply chain sources re-iterated in mid-May.

 More recently, the ultra-reliable Mark Gurman at Bloomberg has suggested Apple will reveal its new headset before WWDC in June.
 That means we can expect to see Apple Reality Pro sometime before the end of 2023, but we might not see it in stores and on shelves until the back end of the year.
 This seems to make sense as an earlier unveiling would give developers time to create apps and experiences for Apple Reality Pro.